P1agueDoc/Telegram-YoutubeBot/README.md

 5 - Open code and as always, place bot toket in field:
 TELEGRAM_BOT_TOKEN = ''

+6 - Place cookies.txt into file where code located

 (it should look like that: TELEGRAM_BOT_TOKEN = '9495rkvcl49gj48:404ivk4i4i4344x42dcv')

 6 - python3 YouTube-Bot.py